Open the Attendees list to view all attendees. Open the Collaborate panel and select Attendees.

 Note: Attendees can turn their microphone back on after being muted.

 Attendees can raise their hands any time during your session.
 They do this to get your attention or ask a question.
 You can choose to call on them now or close the notification and call on them later.

 By default you are notified when someone raises their hand.
-If you do not see hand raise notifications when attendees raise their hands, check your Notification Settings in My Settings.
+If you do not see or hear hand raise notifications when attendees raise their hands, check your Notification Settings in My Settings.

 Do you want to mute everyone with the role participant while a guest speaker is presenting?
 Can participants use the whiteboard?